TokenScript-Framework/papers/src/papers/smart-token-paper.md

 As the Web transitioned from an information repository to an application platform, the concept of trust anchors emerged.
 These trust anchors - essential services the web ecosystem depends on, are usually provided by a few dominant entities and become the focal points of trust for web applications.
 This dynamic has inadvertently led to the centralisation of the Web, stifling innovation and competition.

-## Centralisation: An Unintended Consequence of the Shift to Applications
+## Trust Anchors and Web Centralisation: An Unintended Byproduct of Application Shift

-Web 2.0 has evolved into a web of applications, each interdependent on a myriad of web services.
-A mainstream website would typically implement 10-15 mainstream web services such as Google Login and Google Pay.

-Unlike traditional application's dependency on system components, these web services transcend their functional roles to become the custodians of trust, safeguarding the secure and reliable operations of web applications.
-In the discourse of this paper, such pivotal web services are identified as Trust Anchors.
+The advent of Web 2.0 has given birth to an intricate network of applications, each interconnected and reliant on a multitude of web services.
+A typical mainstream website might incorporate as many as 10 to 15 mainstream web services, such as Google Login and Google Pay.
+Unlike traditional applications that depend on system components, these web services have evolved beyond their functional roles, becoming custodians of trust that ensure secure and reliable operation of web applications.
+In this paper, we refer to these pivotal web services as Trust Anchors.

-This section will dissect the anatomy of trust anchors, delineate their role in the Web's centralisation, and propose a decentralised alternative through the implementation of Smart Tokens.
-We will start with a definition:
+In this section, we will dissect the concept of trust anchors, explore their role in the centralisation of the Web, and propose a decentralised alternative through the implementation of Smart Tokens.

-#### Trust Anchors
+#### Defining Trust Anchors

-Trust Anchors are essential web services that web applications depend on, yet can't provide themselves even if they possess the code and computation resources, as it is a point of trust the web applications' business logic depends on.
-Trust Anchors are the culmination of functionality and trust.
-Trust anchors are web services that offer more than mere functionality; they embody the operational integrity of web applications.
-Users trust these services to have stringent security measures and to remain operational and continue to exist.
+Trust Anchors are external web services that web applications depend on for their core functions, even when they possess the code to provide similar functionalities themselves.
+This dependency arises from the inherent trust that the business logic of these applications places on these services.
+In essence, Trust Anchors are not just functional, they are trusted.

-The dual-role nature of trust anchor can be explained in a case study
+The crucial distinction between a website's functionality and the trust it depends upon is demonstrated by the following Case Studies:

+### Case Study: OpenBanking

+To illustrate this point, let's reflect on a case from 2008.
+An author of this paper, while working with the German Chamber of Commerce in China, conceptualised a website named 'OpenBanking'.
+OpenBanking aimed to offer superior functionality to existing banking platforms by integrating with the popular Home Banking Computer Interface, providing users with features not available on their banking platforms, such as expenditure pie charts.

+Despite its open-source nature and advanced features, users were hesitant to input their credentials into OpenBanking.
+Interestingly, these same users had no issues using similar functionalities on open-source desktop software.
+This paradox underscores the importance of trust anchors in user adoption.
+In this case, the recognised trust anchor was the German bank, and without its explicit endorsement, users were reluctant to trust OpenBanking.

+This case study highlights the challenges in establishing new trust anchors and strengthens our argument for the importance of decentralised trust anchors.

 ### Case Study: Google Login

-Two challenges emerge when a user attempts to authenticate with a website.
-First, the users can't trust that the website can safeguard their data, such as passwords.
-Second, the website can't trust that the user is genuine.
-This predicament often leads users to prefer logging in with Google, a trusted entity, and websites to favour Google's authentication service.
-Presently, the reliance on social logins has grown to the extent that some websites have entirely eliminated traditional password databases.
+When a user attempts to authenticate with a website, two challenges arise.
+Firstly, users often doubt the website's ability to safeguard their data.
+Secondly, the website may struggle to verify the authenticity of the user.
+This predicament often compels users to prefer logging in with Google, a trusted entity, and websites to adopt Google's authentication service.
+Currently, the reliance on social logins has grown to such an extent that some websites have entirely eliminated traditional password databases.

-In this context, Google Login serves as a trust anchor, fulfilling a dual role by providing functionality and serving as a bastion of trust.
-Users trust that Google will adhere to its "promise" of authenticating genuine users without compromising or inadvertently leaking login credentials.
-A dependency on the centre point is thus created.
+In this scenario, Google Login serves as a trust anchor, providing functionality and acting as a beacon of trust.
+Users place their faith in Google to authenticate genuine users without compromising or inadvertently leaking login credentials.
+This creates a dependency on a central point.

 While open authentication protocols like OAuth and OpenID allow any website to implement a secure and reliable authentication system similar to Google Login, they typically lack the trust factor necessary to become a trust anchor.
 A new entity, unlike Google, may not be trusted to maintain consistent behaviour, as it could potentially be compromised, deviate from protocol, or cease operations.

-Smart Contracts, on the other hand, are bound by predefined behaviors that are not easily altered.
-Although Smart Contracts can undergo updates, a democratic process such as a Decentralised Autonomous Organization (DAO) can oversee these changes to ensure they do not stray from the original promised behavior, thus maintaining trustworthiness.
-This paper posits that smart contract-based smart tokens are more aptly suited to fulfill the role of trust anchors.
-This concept will be elaborated upon subsequently.
+The case studies above help us to better understand the characteristics of Trust Anchors.

+#### Characteristics of Trust Anchors

+1. A trust anchor is an essential dependency, not just a popular service.
+For example, Google Analytics is not a trust anchor, as a website can carry out its own analysis.
+Its popularity is based on traditional factors of centralisation like big data, network effect, and IP laws, not on its role as a trust anchor.
+2. A trust anchor is trusted to follow a protocol and is expected to not betray the trust.
+3. A trust anchor elevate user trust to meet the demand of the application.
+For instance, users willingly provide their credit card details to Google Pay for transactions on merchant websites.
+However, not all service providers act as trust anchors.
+For example, Amadeus, which provides flight data and reservation services for airlines, operates in the airline website's back office without needing to elevate user trust.

 ### The Limit in the provision of trust Anchor leads to centralisation and innovation barrier